How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 Step 4: Set Up Business Operations for Your Bookkeeping Business

 Getting a unique phone number for your business is incredibly easy and often free.
-You can get a free Google Voice number that includes a local area code, voicemail, texts, and unlimited calling.
-You can explore other options in our guide to the top-recommended business phone systems.
+You can get a free Google Voice number, which includes a local area code, voicemail, texts, and unlimited calling.
+You can learn more through our guide on VoIP phone systems.

 As a one-person operation, you may find it hard to get back to clients right away, especially during tax season.
 Sending prospective customers to voicemail when they need your services can cost you business.
-Go Answer is a bilingual answering service that connects your customers to live customer service agents via phone, text, web chat, or email 24/7.
-You can get started today with a 30-day free trial.
+For our recommendations, see our top-recommended answering services.

-It’s important to separate your business finances from your personal finances.
+It’s important to separate your business and personal finances.
 While most think they should wait until the business starts to generate cash flow, it’s important to track expenses immediately so that they can be deducted as startup costs.
+Our list of the leading small business checking accounts will help you find a provider that fits the bill.

 If you plan to lease office space, then your mailing address will be wherever your office is located.
 However, if you plan to set up a home office, you’ll need to obtain a business mailing address so that you don’t have to use your home address.
 This will make your business appear more professional and maintain your privacy.